 Common mistakes buyers make

-- Skipping the pricing model question.
-Per-seat subscription, plus optional API pricing for the same model.
-Gravity is bundled.
-Those two structures behave differently at high usage.
+3. Skipping the pricing model question.
+ChatGPT is per-seat, plus optional API pricing for the same model.
+Gravity is pay per use, charged only when an agent runs.
+Those two structures behave differently depending on how many people need access versus how often work actually runs.
 Run the math at 10 runs a week and 100 runs a week before committing.

 Frequently asked questions